The Cutting Room Floor

 A few of the returning upperclassmen left a rather intimidating initial impression.
 Blackledge: “All freshmen have that deer in the headlights look.
 My very first day I walked into the locker room I saw Bruce Clark and Matt Millen.
 They were two of the biggest football players I had ever seen.
 I thought to myself ‘what in the world am I doing here?’
 I was that big fish from that little pond who just jumped into a big old lake.”
 One year earlier, both Mark Battaglia and Mike Meade also experienced the same apprehension upon their arrival.
 Battaglia: “I arrive in August of 1978, a seminal event in my life that I remember to this day.
 My dad drove me up to camp and I don’t ever remember being so nervous.
 We stopped at Dick’s Diner in Blairsville and I just could not eat anything.
 As soon as we exit the car upon arrival at the locker room these two blue double doors to the weight room open up and almost on que out walks Bruce Clark and Matt Millen apparently having just bench pressed the world.
 Both of our jaws dropped and my dad turns to me and asks “are you sure you want to do this?”
 That fall I strained my quad, Joe redshirted me and buried me as the foreign team.
 I was 220 pounds not your ideal center by an means going against Tony Petruccio, Lance Mehl, Clark and Millen.
 You realize quickly how much bigger and stronger you needs to be in order to play.”

-Mike Meade was a bruising 220 lb. fullback who was also part of the 1978 Delaware high school state champ track team.
+Mike Meade was a bruising 215 pound fullback who was also part of the 1978 Delaware high school state champ track team.
 A fellow incoming freshman who played the same position in high school made a pretty quick first impression on him.
 Meade: “I get to the dorms my first day and am unpacking my footlocker in my room.
 This broad-shouldered brute walks by the open door, stops then enters and extends his right hand and in this frightfully low voice says ‘Mike Munchak.
 I’m from Scranton.
-I play fullback and linebacker.”
-I took one look at what appeared to be a small canned ham attached to this guy’s wrist and introduced myself using the absolute lowest octave / vocal range I could muster.
+I play fullback and linebacker.’
+I took one look at what appeared to be a small canned ham attached to this guy’s wrist and introduced myself using the absolute lowest octave vocal range I could muster.
 After he left my room, I recall thinking to myself, ‘they brought ME here to play fullback?
 That dude was twice as big as I was!’
-The freshman learning curve, the level of competition and expectations were all high.
+The freshman learning curve, the level of competition and expectations were all very high.

-Williams: “Your freshman year you feel you’re never gonna ‘get’ it.
+Williams: “Your freshman year you feel like you’re never gonna ‘get’ it.
 They hand you a giant playbook and you are with other freshmen who don’t know anything either.
 The only thing I got right on my first day of practice day was where do I stand in the huddle.”

 Coaches had a different perspective as far as what to expect and how to handle incoming freshmen.
 Dick Anderson: You can’t baby them (freshmen) too much but you also can’t lose them” Said Anderson.
 “Coaches need to exercise empathy in handling them so they make it through.
 You can lose someone who turns out to be a great player.
 If you can get them adjusted you often find you have a whole different character the following year.
 They have to have some degree of fun.
 You don’t want to lose them the first time around because they had a negative first experience.
 It really is no different than any freshman adjusting to life on campus.
-That transition & development from unsure freshman to confident player always gave me a great sense of satisfaction.”
+That transition and development from unsure freshman to confident player always gave me a great sense of satisfaction.”

 Inside The Numbers